SamuelGong/Fast-dLLM/llada/utility_profile.md

 System prompt

-> You are a Python code generation assistant.
-Please complete the given code by directly appending
+> Complete the following function by directly appending your answer to the original code.